Susan-Paudel/Todo-App/README.md

 ![signupValidation](RecordAndScreenshot/validationSignup.gif)

 **The above two Records illustrate the registration form with validation like an empty field, the user already exists and the password does not match.
-After registration completed it will show the toast message saying register successful.**
+After registration is done, it will show the toast message saying register successful.**

 ---